fortysix2ahead/tracs/internals.md

 ## Configuration

 The configuration file with its default values looks like this.
 See below to learn where to place this file.
-A valid configuration file can be created by running `gtrac setup`.
+A valid configuration file can be created by running `tracs setup`.
 The meaning of the configuration keys are placed into each comment.

 ```yaml